 Ayman and Youssef are behind Benisouk, their travels through Morocco and its souks have forged a strong relationship between them and the country's Artisan.
 These Moroccan Berber young women have learned to appreciate the craftsmanship of the cultures to which they belong, admiring its history and emphasizing its purity and naturalness, far from the mentality of European style.

 How did Benisouk's adventure begin?

 Ayman: From a nomadic Berber family.
 We inherited a sumptuous know-how passed-on from one generation to another with ardor and passion.
 Artistic values that have shaped our authenticity, originality, and identity.
 My discovery of the beautiful things of this world began about 15 years ago with my travels through Morocco.
 I was looking in everyday life for individually handmade objects with their own stories, with materials that will make you happy.
-It is where Benisouk was born about 2 years ago.
+This led me on a journey which led to the birth of Benisouk, about 2 years ago.